efremov476/efremov476/README.md

 <a href="https://github.com/tomchen/animated-svg-clock" title="Animated SVG clock"><img src="https://github.com/tomchen/animated-svg-clock/raw/master/clock.svg" alt="Clock" width="200px" height="200px"></a>
 </p>

-I am a **Senior Full Stack Developer** with **14+ years of experience**, specializing in **Python, Node.js, React, and Vue.js**.
-Passionate about building scalable, high-performance applications, I have worked with startups and enterprises to create innovative solutions that drive business success.
+I’m a Senior Full Stack Developer with 14+ years of experience, specializing in Python, Node.js, React, Vue.js, and .NET.
+I have a strong passion for building scalable, high-performance applications that drive business growth.
+I’ve worked with startups and enterprises, creating innovative solutions that exceed expectations.

 My expertise lies in React, Node.js, Python, and Vue.js, with a strong focus on backend development, cloud infrastructure, and API integrations.